wp-plugins/woocommerce-pdf-invoices/readme.txt

 == Changelog ==

+= 1.0.2 - December 13, 2013 =

+- Added: Attach pdf invoice to email type of your choice.
+- Added: Translation ready.
+- Added: Update and error notes to the settings page.
+- Improved: Notes to the settings page.

 = 1.0.1 - December 7, 2013 =

+- Added: Notes to the settings page.
 - Improved: Changed individual address fields to one textarea field.
 - Improved: Automatic linebreaks in textarea fields.
-- Improved: Added notes to the settings page.

-= 1.0 - December 6, 2013 =
+= 1.0.0 - December 6, 2013 =

 - Initial release.